battlestarorion/bso/docs/DEPLOY.md

 This goes over how to do things like deploy changes to an environment (staging or live), manage that environment (up or down) in relation to deployment, and a few best practices.

 ## Setup Local Dev Environment For Deployment
-1. Live Remote - `git remote add live ssh://username@thecryingbeard.com:/var/core/core.git`
+1. Add Live Remote \
+`git remote add live ssh://username@thecryingbeard.com:/var/core/core.git` \
-  => will push to thecryingbeard.com:/var/telnet/thecryingbeard.com
+ => will push to `thecryingbeard.com:/var/telnet/thecryingbeard.com`
-2. Staging Remote - `git remote add staging ssh://username@thecryingbeard.com/var/core/staging.git`
+2. Add Staging Remote \
+`git remote add staging ssh://username@thecryingbeard.com/var/core/staging.git` \
-  => will push to thecryingbeard.com:/var/telnet/staging.thecryingbeard.com
+ => will push to `thecryingbeard.com:/var/telnet/staging.thecryingbeard.com`

 and in the vm project...
-3. Server Remote - `git remote add cloud ssh://username@thecryingbeard.com/var/core/vm.git`
+3. Add Server Remote \
+`git remote add cloud ssh://username@thecryingbeard.com/var/core/vm.git` \
-  => will push to thecryingbeard.com:/var/vm
+ => will push to `thecryingbeard.com:/var/vm`

 ## Ready to Deploy Checklist
 - Make sure the branch you are pushing (usually master) matches latest from the central github repo